 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Match, Credit Suisse, SVB, and Amgen and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Match Group, Inc. (NASDAQ: MTCH), Credit Suisse Group AG (NYSE: CS), SVB Financial Group (NASDAQ: SIVB, SIVBP), and Amgen Inc. (NASDAQ: AMGN).
+NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Match Group, Inc. MTCH, Credit Suisse Group AG CS, SVB Financial Group SIVB SIVBP))), and Amgen Inc. AMGN.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: November 3, 2021 - January 31, 2023